 - affordable to underserved populations;

-- supporting social impact projects (The Rental Assistance Demonstration, transitional housing), as detailed in the Social Bonds Framework
+- supporting social impact projects (The Rental Assistance Demonstration program, transitional housing), as detailed in the Social Bonds Framework

 Supporting Sustainable Communities by Financing Affordable and Workforce Housing